 If you wish to take your university-owen instrument home with you over school holidays or for a gig, you much complete this form.

 Note: School owned instruments must be in their assigned lockers (not a personal locker) immediately following juries in the spring semester so a full inventory sweep may be completed.

 The Department of Music has a limited number of wind and brass instruments available for rental to students interested in participating in music ensembles.
 The non-refundable fee for rental of the instrument will be as follows:

-The rental fees are designed to cover the cost of routine maintenance and repairs due to wear-and-tear on the instrument.
+The rental fees cover the cost of routine maintenance and repairs due to wear-and-tear on the instrument.
 If an instrument is damaged due to negligence or carelessness on the part of the renter, the renter will be responsible for covering the repair cost.
-Please contact Dr. Alicia Neal for additional information.

 All students will submit a portfolio of their work at EIU during their final semester in residence on the EIU campus.
 Click here for additional information.